-The latest workshops will be held during the 2016-17 academic year.
+Workshops will be held during the 2017-18 academic year.
 Proposing departments are asked to specify their preferred dates on the proposal form.
-For this year it is suggested that the workshops be held late autumn, early spring and in the summer to interlink with the annual events.
-Each workshop should typically run from 10:00-16:00 hours with opportunities for networking and/or discussion.
+Where possible we will aim to spread the workshops across the year, preferably with one in each of late Autumn, early Spring and in the Summer to interlink with the annual events.
+Each workshop should typically run from 10.00-16.00 hours with opportunities for networking and/or discussion.

-Organising departments should aim to attract 30-40 attendees from their own constituency, from neighbouring HEPs and from the wider HE sector.
+Organising departments should aim to attract 30-40 attendees from their own constituency, from neighbouring higher education providers and from the wider higher education sector.

-The workshops will be hosted by and held in the institutions that have had a proposal accepted.
-Institutions interested in hosting a workshop must ensure full accessibility to any delegates who may wish to attend.
+The seminars will be hosted by and held in the institutions that have had a proposal accepted in response to the call.
+Institutions interested in hosting a workshop or seminar during the series must ensure that their workshop or seminar is fully accessible to any delegates who may wish to attend.
 This includes the provision of an accessible venue and accessible presentations, which are made available to delegates electronically (preferably in advance).
-Hosts may be able to minimise room booking costs by badging the activity as a staff development event if a number of local staff are attending.
+Hosts may be able to minimise room booking costs by badging the activity as a development event if a number of local staff are attending.

 Host institutions will be solely responsible for managing bookings and communicating with delegates.
-The host will also be responsible for advertising the workshop.
-HUBS will assist, using a number of established mechanisms to advertise the workshop via the Royal Society of Biology communication channels and the HEABIOPedR JISC mailing list.
+The host will also be responsible for advertising the workshop or seminar.
+HUBS will assist, using a number of established mechanisms to advertise the workshop via the Royal Society of Biology communication channels and HEABIOPEDR JISC mailing list.

 The following criteria will be used to select proposals for the series:

 Applicants are welcome to propose the themes that they consider to be particularly relevant.
-Those selected for 2015-16 were:
+For information, the themes selected for 2016-17 were: